Enowiz777/community-app.v1/README.md

 - Able to retrieve the userData
 - I need to start recording data without the email input and email output.
 - Remove password data section.

+20230607
+- Remove the passwor and email section from the DB.
+- The rendering needs to change.
+- useEffect run once at the start, when the user add something, it will be added in the state.
+If other user add something, the page needs to be refreshed for the changes to take effect.

+20230608
+- Chat view: